 What is a Teamup iCalendar Feed

 An iCalendar feed, often also called ics feed, is a calendar format which allows you to share calendar data from one calendar service to another calendar service.
 It allows you to display Teamup Calendar events in Apple iCal, Google Calendar, Outlook or any other calendar applications that supports iCalendar feeds.
-See how to subscribe to Teamup iCalendar feeds.
+See how to subscribe to Teamup iCalendar feeds to view Teamup in other calendar programs.

 The information below is about the outbound iCalendar feeds, i.e. subscribing to Teamup Calendar from other calendars.
 For the other way around, please check out our inbound iCalendar feeds that allow users to subscribe to external calendars from Teamup.